mpwillia/pyflow/README.md

+## mpwillia fork modification

+Added a `verbose` argument to the `coarse2fine_flow` function.
+Allows the user to enable/disable any stdout output from the function.
+It defaults to False.

 ## Python Dense Optical Flow

 **Python** wrapper for Ce Liu's [C++ implementation](https://people.csail.mit.edu/celiu/OpticalFlow/) of Coarse2Fine Optical Flow.
 This is **super fast and accurate** optical flow method based on Coarse2Fine warping method from Thomas Brox.
 This python wrapper has minimal dependencies, and it also eliminates the need for C++ OpenCV library.
 For real time performance, one can additionally resize the images to a smaller size.